vircadia/vircadia-native-core/tools/nitpick/README.md

 Clicking the Download APK button will set the status to *Downloading installer*; this status will change to *Installer Download complete" when the download has completed.
 The APK will be located in the working folder.
 ### Installing APK
 After download it is possible to install the APK on the selected device.
-When installation completes, the status will be *Instalaltion complete*
+When installation completes, the status will be *Installation complete*
+### Run Interface
+Pressing this button will run the full test suite on the device.
+Snapshots will be stored on the device in */sdcard/DCIM/TEST.
+### Pull Folder
+This button is used to copy the snapshots from a test to the local device for evaluation.
+The default is the default snapshot folder on the device.
 ## Evaluate
 ![](./Evaluate.PNG)